notth4tcold/glaze-wm-zebar/README.md

-GLAZE WM + ZEBAR
-#  :octocat: Glaze WM with Zebar
+#  🦑 Glaze WM with Zebar
 Mei theme created to be **black** & simple 🖤

 ---